MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 <a name="#Exercise5"></a>
 ### Exercise 5: Delete the resource group ###

-When you created a storage account in Exercise 1, you made that storage account part of a resource group named "A4R-Labs."
-One of the benefits of using resource groups is that deleting a resource group deletes everything in the group, including storage accounts.
+When you created a storage account in Exercise 1, you made it part of a resource group named "A4R-Labs."
+One of the benefits of using resource groups is that deleting a resource group deletes all the resources inside it, including storage accounts.
 Deleting a resource group is a convenient way to delete complex Azure deployments without having to delete individual resources one by one.

-In this exercise, you'll use the Azure Portal to delete the storage account you created in Exercise 1, and along with it the containers and blobs you created in Exercises 2 and 3.
+In this exercise, you'll use the Azure Portal to delete the storage account you created in Exercise 1, and along with it the containers and blobs you created in Exercises 3 and 4.

-1. Open the [Azure Portal](https://portal.azure.com) in your browser and click **Resource Groups** in the ribbon on the left.
+1. Open the [Azure Portal](https://portal.azure.com) in your browser and click **Resource groups** in the ribbon on the left.
 Then, in the "Resource groups" blade, click the resource group you wish to delete ("A4R-Labs").
 Finally, click **Delete** in the blade for the resource group.

     ![Deleting a resource group](images/delete-resource-group.png)